Does Crypto.com Report to the IRS?

 For the 2023 tax year, Crypto.com issued Forms 1099-K to investors with 200 or more transactions totaling $20,000.
 Additionally, Forms 1099-MISC were sent to U.S. traders earning over $600 from staking or rewards.
 The Biden administration has lowered the 1099-K threshold to trade volumes over $600 starting in 2022.

 When an exchange like Crypto.com issues a Form 1099, they send one copy to the user and one to the IRS.
 You must report crypto on your taxes if you receive a 1099 from Crypto.com or any exchange.
-For more detailed information about crypto 1099s, check out our blog “What is a Crypto 1099?”
+For more detailed information about crypto 1099s, see our blog “What is a Crypto 1099?”

 Do I have to pay taxes on my Crypto.com transactions?